eyesee1/python-pinballmap/README.rst

 Roadmap
 =======

-* make syncing more resilient by allowing change requests to fail, and recording and returning a list of the errors.
-This would allow the rest of a sync operation to continue even if there are errors on a specific add or remove operation.
 * update command line interface to support signup and getting auth details
-* eventually support all API actions
+* eventually support all API actions, such as scores, machine conditions, etc.